-If you’re thinking of implementing Wholesale ERP or have already implemented it, below we outline a few ways the system can help with speeding up your distribution business’ purchase order process.
+If you’re thinking of implementing Wholesale ERP such as Blue Link ERP or have already implemented it, below we outline a few ways the system can help with speeding up your distribution business’ purchase order process.
 Purchase Orders (POs) are a document sent from one business to another (usually from buyer to supplier) with a request for products or services.
 Each PO includes information including tracking information, quantity, and pricing.
-ERP Software or Enterprise Resource Planning is an all-in-one accounting and inventory software system with an extensive list of additional features such as Contact Management and WMS.
+Blue Link ERP is an all-in-one accounting and inventory software system with an extensive list of additional features such as Contact Management and WMS.
 The movement of inventory - no matter the selling channel - coming in from suppliers and going out to customers are tracked in the same system.
 Since many areas of the business from the warehouse employees to the accounting department use the software for their daily tasks, information and data are easily shared and up to date in real-time.

 Manual vs Automated Purchase Orders